IsGameliel/Master-the-Bash-Shell-A-Comprehensive-Guide-to-Scripting-Like-a-Pro/Variable and shell expansion/arithemetic_expansion.md

 c) 18<br>
 d) 24<br>

-Answer: b) 10 (the multiplication takes precedence over the addition)
+Answer: a) 10 (the multiplication takes precedence over the addition)

 Quiz 7: